-In 2013, our first unaccompanied asylum seeking young person came to live with us, he was 16 years old.
-It was quiet awkward at first as I didn’t know what to say, so rather than sit down and talk we played games on the computer.
-In the beginning he only spoke limited English so there was a translator to explain and help.
+In 2013, our first unaccompanied asylum-seeking foster young person came to live with us, he was 16 years old.
+It was quite awkward at first as I didn’t know what to say, so rather than sit down and talk we played games on the computer.
+In the beginning, he only spoke limited English so there was a translator to explain and help.
 Over time he learned more English and we could communicate more easily.
 He lived with us for two years and we are still in contact briefly as he is so busy working.
 My advice to a birth child when you meet your foster brother /sister for the first time do an activity rather than sit down and talk as this breaks the ice.

 I would like to set up a group for birth children who are part fostering families.
 I don’t really have any contact with young people in the same situation so it would be good to meet and make a network to chat and offer help and support.
 I am hoping to do this soon.

 How is fostering different to parenting?

 We'll compare parenting and fostering, helping you make informed decisions for the children in your care.

 Taking Your Foster Child On Holiday